daniel-rusu/pods4k/immutable-arrays/README.md

 | `distinct()` & `distinctBy { selector }`                    | `size <= 1`                         |
 | `plus(otherArray)`                                          | `otherArray.isEmpty()` & vice versa |

-These scenarios allocate memory to track elements, but discard it returning the original instance when all elements are
+These scenarios track which elements should be included, but return the original instance when all elements match.
-included:

 | Operation                                              | Returns `this` when               |
 |--------------------------------------------------------|-----------------------------------|